 "Liberty of conscience [...] shall not be so construed as to excuse acts of licentiousness." - Supreme Court of New York, Lindenmuller v.
 The People, 1861.

-"Freedom shall not be construed to excuse acts of licentiousness." - United States Supreme Court -- Davis v, Beason, 1890.
+"Freedom shall not be construed to excuse acts of licentiousness." - United States Supreme Court -- Davis v, Beason, 1890.The principle that freedom shall not be exploited to perpetrate or sanction immoral acts is derived from the Bible.

 "You, my brothers, were called to be free.
-But do not use your freedom to indulge the sinful nature." - Galatians 5:13.
+But do not use your freedom to indulge the sinful nature." - Galatians 5:13.And pursuing this end should be the objective of Christian governance.

-"The highest end of a state and of its whole order is a moral end - that isa religious end. [...]
+"The highest end of a state and of its whole order is a moral end - that is, a religious end. [...]
 It is thus a great moral institution, of high dignity and of mighty power, whose highest end is the development of man's moral nature and the forming of him to virtue in this respect, and ultimately in all the glory of God, whose ordinance it is." - Reverend Erasmus D. McMaster D.D., Inaugural Address as President of Miami University in Ohio, 1845 - 1849, professor of theology at the Theological Seminary in New Albany, Indiana.

 No comments: